-She broke my falls when I tripped, fell or was pushed ( which was a lot back then) and tried to make sure that I didn't break too many parts of myself.
+She broke my falls when I tripped, fell or was pushed, and tried to make sure that I didn't break too many parts of myself.

 She created miraculous interventions and diversions that alerted me to danger even in my sad and drunken state, which sobered me up, bought me some valuable time and allowed me to get the fuck out of dodge.

 Now I'm not a religious person, but in all honesty, looking back at those times, there was definitely a force much greater than my sad drunken self, protecting me during those horrible dark days...because my Guardian Angel was attached to me like velcro - babysitting my out of control ass day in and day out.
 Never complaining.
 Never missing a beat.
 Never once letting me down.

 So this is for her.

 Because I haven't actually seen her for a while.